Enegnei/AppleVsFBI/AppleVsFBI.md

 Authentication is also an element of cryptography, but distinct from privacy/ confidentiality (see the [*Purpose* section of Gary C. Kessler's "**An Overview of Cryptography**"](http://www.garykessler.net/library/crypto.html#purpose)).

-The San Bernardino phone is said to be locked with a 4-digit [PIN](https://en.wikipedia.org/wiki/Personal_identification_number).
+The San Bernardino phone was locked with a 4-digit [PIN](https://en.wikipedia.org/wiki/Personal_identification_number).
 PINs, unlike passwords (which can be [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) & longer), are numeric and usually very short (4-6 numbers allowed on average).
 Even if you had a PIN and a password of the same length, it would probably take more time to break the password with brute-force.

-Therefore, if the FBI uses this FBiOS, authenticated by Apple's software key/ digital signature, it will be able to run on Farook's phone and the PIN will be broken within 24 hours.
+Therefore, if the FBI used FBiOS, authenticated by Apple's software key/ digital signature, it would have been able to run on Farook's phone and broken the PIN within 24 hours.

 The definition of a [**backdoor**](http://www.linfo.org/backdoor.html) is *something which bypasses normal authentication*.
 Or, more (perhaps too) broadly:

 > **backdoor:** A design fault, planned or accidental, that allows the apparent strength of the design to be easily avoided by those who know the trick -- *Newton's Telecom Dictionary: 28th Updated & Expanded Edition*

-What should be highlighted here is that Apple claims not to be able to, or at least not want to, access their customer's data.
+What should be highlighted here is that Apple claimed not to be able to, or at least not want to, access their customer's data.
 Apple customers have an expectation of **confidentiality** (the first information security principle) even from Apple itself.
-Apple claims it does not position itself as a party with access to encrypted communications on customer phones.
+Apple does not position itself as a party with access to encrypted communications on customer phones.
 If this is true, why is there a threat to encryption?

-If the FBI was compelling someone who *was* a party or key-holder to encrypted communications, *then* it would be more accurate to say that they are “breaking encryption” by taking advantage of a social engineering weakness which, at the present time, exists with the majority of encryption use.
+If the FBI was compelling someone who *was* a party or key-holder to encrypted communications, *then* it would be more accurate to say that they were “breaking encryption” by taking advantage of a social engineering weakness which, at the present time, exists with the majority of encryption use.

-The problem here is that the 'encryption' *is already broken*.
-Quoting from what a "senior Apple executive" said to **Buzzfeed**, Apple's fear that they are being asked to "[create a sort of master key](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.nvweoJwEO#.igPwBeOq6)" is misleading at best, because Apple is not being asked to *create* a key but rather *use the master key they already possess* in conjunction with a custom iOS that lacks two security features.
+The problem was that the 'encryption' *is already broken*.
+Quoting from what a "senior Apple executive" said to **Buzzfeed**, Apple's fear that they have been asked to "[create a sort of master key](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.nvweoJwEO#.igPwBeOq6)" is misleading at best, because Apple was not asked to *create* a key but rather *use the master key they already possess* in conjunction with a custom iOS that lacked two security features.

 > [Thus, in the sense that the word is being used in the media, the ‘backdoor’ already exists.
 The ‘key to all locks’ is Apple’s private signing key](https://medium.com/@liamkirsh/your-iphone-already-has-a-backdoor-33f43cceefdb#.p32cuvp5t). --*Liam Kirsh* [@choicefresh](https://twitter.com/choicefresh)

-**Firefox** founder [Blake Ross](https://twitter.com/blakeross) offered a very well-written & humorous take on [how security holes fail us, in both our digital & non-digital lives](https://medium.com/@blakeross/mr-fart-s-favorite-colors-3177a406c775#.wg0g6fcpu), and says this debate is about whether "a private company [should] be allowed to sell unbreakable security."
+**Firefox** founder [Blake Ross](https://twitter.com/blakeross) offered a very well-written & humorous take on [how security holes fail us, in both our digital & non-digital lives](https://medium.com/@blakeross/mr-fart-s-favorite-colors-3177a406c775#.wg0g6fcpu), and says this debate was about whether "a private company [should] be allowed to sell unbreakable security."

 > To be clear: Contrary to a lot of shoddy reporting, and some rather “generous” language from Apple, this is not the world we’re living in yet.
 The fact that Apple can break into your phone demonstrates that we’re still firmly in “Coke recipe” territory.

-[Leif Ryge](https://twitter.com/wiretapped) from **Ars Technica** explains why [being a single point of failure is the bigger issue *industry-wide*](https://web.archive.org/web/20160227165908/http://arstechnica.com/security/2016/02/most-software-already-has-a-golden-key-backdoor-its-called-auto-update/):
+[Leif Ryge](https://twitter.com/wiretapped) from **Ars Technica** explained why [being a single point of failure is the bigger issue *industry-wide*](https://web.archive.org/web/20160227165908/http://arstechnica.com/security/2016/02/most-software-already-has-a-golden-key-backdoor-its-called-auto-update/):

 > How did we get here?
 How did so many well-meaning people build so many fragile systems with so many obvious single points of failure?